Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Classical Decision Making

+Thanks to DeFinetti's Theorem, we can think of objective probabilities as long-term frequencies, but the question remains open regarding inquiries of the type: \textit{what is the probability that John Doe was born on May 1st?} It is not the case that John Doe sometimes is born one day and sometimes born again some other day.
+In this context, we may talk of probabilities as specifying \textit{beliefs} an agent has over some the occurrence or not of some event.
+Savage's Theorem studies decision-making in this context; this is, if a rational decision-maker is uncertain about the probabilities of obtaining certain outcomes and does not have a precise, objective quantification of her preferences (utility function), then it is Savage's Theorem \citep{savage1954the}, which gives a formal decision criterion.

-If a rational decision maker does not know the probabilities of obtaining certain outcomes and does not have a precise, objective quantification of her preferences (utility function), then it is Savage's Theorem \citep{savage1954the}, which gives a formal choosing criterion.
-Savage's result extends von Neumann-Morgenstern Theorem since it considers the case in which a rational decision maker does not know neither her utility function nor the probabilities to be used in order to obtain the expected values required for making choices according to the von Neumann-Morgenstern Theorem.
+Savage's result extends von Neumann-Morgenstern Theorem since it considers the case in which a rational decision maker knows neither her utility function nor the probabilities to be used in order to obtain the expected values required for making choices according to the von Neumann-Morgenstern Theorem \citep{gilboa2009decision}.